KITchen: A Real-World Benchmark and Dataset for 6D Object Pose Estimation in Kitchen Environments: Acknowledgment

-Our proposed KITchen benchmark aims to encourage researchers in both computer vision and robotics fields to test their developed methods on our diverse and challenging multi-object dataset while considering the constraints of robots' resources.
+Our proposed KITchen benchmark aims to encourage researchers in both computer vision and robotics to test their developed methods on a diverse and challenging multi-object dataset while considering the resource constraints of robots.
 To this end, we impose specific guidelines for leaderboard submissions to ensure practical applicability.
 Specifically, submissions must utilize a single model for all objects and maintain a minimum processing frequency of 5$fps$ during inference.
-The conditions mentioned above enhance the likelihood of the applicability of these methods in robotics.
-By aligning these criteria with those of the BOP Benchmark~\cite{hodavn2020bop}, we observe noteworthy disparities.
-Among the top 10 methods on the leaderboard, only two adhere to the requirement of utilizing a single model per dataset rather than per object.
-Moreover, none of these methods achieve the prescribed 5 $fps$ performance, with the closest reaching 4.3 fps.
-This discrepancy underscores a crucial gap between current state-of-the-art approaches and the demands of time-critical robotics applications, as evidenced by the average processing speed of the top 10 approaches on the BOP leaderboard, which stands at a mere 0.03 fps.
+The above conditions enhance the likelihood of the applicability of these methods in robotics.
+Aligning these criteria with those of the BOP Benchmark~\cite{hodavn2020bop}, we observe remarkable differences.
+Among the top 10 methods on the leaderboard, only two meet to the requirement of utilizing a single model per dataset rather than per object.
+Moreover, none of these methods achieves the required performance of 5 $fps$, with the closest reaching 4.3 fps.
+This discrepancy underscores a critical gap between current state-of-the-art approaches and the requirements of time-critical robotics applications, as evidenced by the average processing speed of the top 10 approaches on the BOP leaderboard, which is only 0.03 fps.